Victoria Sapa Resort

 Children are welcome at The Victoria Sapa and will find the surrounding region both fun and interesting.
 The hotel has a Victoria Kids Club for over 2's with games, DVDs and toys.
 Babysitting and cots are available on request and menus to suit children can be provided.

-The Victoria Sapa has the Ta Van Restaurant with large terrace with spectacular mountain views and specializes in European and Asian Cuisine.
+The Victoria Sapa has the Ta Van Restaurant with large terrace with spectacular mountain views and specialises in European and Asian Cuisine.
 There is also a cosy bar with open fireplace, an outdoor tennis court, indoor swimming pool, petanque, billiards, gym and spa (including sauna, massage and reflexology).

 Activities whilst staying at The Victoria Sapa include mountain climbing, trekking, jeep excursions, cycling and village and market visits.
-This area is fascinating to explore either independently or with a guide and many days can be enjoyed soaking up the colorful culture and mesmerising scenery.
+This area is fascinating to explore either independently or with a guide and many days can be enjoyed soaking up the colourful culture and mesmerising scenery.